List of Digimon Adventure characters: Adventure antagonists

-Apocalymon is a Mega-level Digimon attached to a large structure from the waist down who serves as the first season's final antagonist that is responsible for the chaos in the Digital World.
+Apocalymon is a Mega-level apocalypse-themed Digimon attached to a large structure from the waist down who serves as the first season's final antagonist that is responsible for the chaos in the Digital World.
 He was born within a void from the data of Digimon who died because they were unable to digivolve and adapt, becoming consumed by their collective sadness and rage as he grew to bitterly hate the Digital World itself.
 In the Japanese version, he refers to itself as "we".
 Besides his ability to regenerate, Apocalymon can use his structure's claw-like attachment to replicate the attacks of other Digimon while using his "reverse digivolve" to revert the DigiDestined's Digimon to their default forms.
 After replicating Devimon's Dark Claw to take the DigiDestined's Crests and destroy them, Apocalymon turns the DigiDestined and their Digimon into data.
 But the DigiDestined use the power of their Crests within their hearts to restore and heavily damage Apocalymon.
 He attempts to destroy everything with his final attack Total Annihilation, only for the power of the Digivices to confine the resulting explosion.

 In Digimon Adventure tri., it is revealed that a shard of Apocalymon's data survived and incorporated itself into the core of Meicoomon, whom King Drasil and Dark Gennai exploit in their plan to destroy humanity.
 The plan failed with Meicoomon's demise, but Dark Gennai recovers the shard while taking his leave as he considers allying himself with either Daemon or Diaboromon.

+Etemon's Army

+The following make up Etemon's army: